evadecker/eva.town/www/content/error/error.md

-Title: Page Not Found
+title: Page Not Found

 ----

-Text: It doesn't look like that page exists.
-My website is small, so you should be able to locate whatever you were looking for using the navigation at the top.
-If you still can't find it, (email: kyle@kyledecker.me text: shoot me an email) and I'll do my best to help. ♥
+text: Ain't a thing here.
+Check your spelling—if you still can't find what you're looking for, (email: kyle@kyledecker.me text: email me) and we'll sort it out.